 Amobee removes non-PII associated with an Amobee ID from its ad-decisioning database if more than 30 days have passed since it has seen any activity associated with the Amobee ID, or has delivered advertising to a computer or device associated with the Amobee ID.
 However, if the same non-PII is associated with both an active and inactive Amobee ID, the non-PII will only be deleted from the inactive Amobee ID and will not be deleted from the set of information associated with the active Amobee ID.
 Amobee may retain this and other data it collects in other formats for as long as necessary for reasonable and legitimate business purposes including fraud prevention, audit and legal compliance and billing disputes.

-Non-PII associated with an Amobee ID may be stored in the Amobee DMP up to five years.
-This information may be used to create advertising segments but will only be used to deliver tailored advertising to active Amobee IDs.
+Non-PII associated with an Amobee ID may be stored in the Amobee DMP up to eighteen (18) months.

 B(8).
 Third-Party Links and Websites